mlfoundations/tableshift/README.md

 # TableShift

 TableShift is a benchmarking library for machine learning with tabular data under distribution shift.

+You can read more about TableShift at [tableshift.org](https://tableshift.org/index.html) or read the full paper (published in NeurIPS 2023 Datasets & Benchmarks Track) on [arxiv](https://arxiv.org/abs/2312.07577).

-The package is under active development.
-If you find an issue, please file a GitHub issue in the project repo.
+If you find an issue, please file a GitHub [issue](https://github.com/mlfoundations/tableshift/issues/new/choose).

-You can read more about TableShift at [tableshift.org](https://tableshift.org/index.html)

 # Quickstart